Home Chemistry Analytical Chemistry Ion Exchange Chromatography

 • The column contains ion exchange resin specially manufactured for ion exchange chromatography.

-• A microprocessor technology can bosted the use of conductivity detection of ions in nano concentration rages.
+• Microprocessor technology can boost the use of conductivity detection of ions in nano concentration ranges.

 • The eluted samples pass through the suppressor column to release the ion or solution with high conductivity.